raghiahaidari/raghiahaidari/README.md

 <div style = "height: 100%">
 <img width="35%" align="right" alt="Github" src="geek.gif" />
-I am a Data Engineer.
-My studies included a deep dive into various aspects of data and software engineering.
-I am constantly learning and applying new technologies and methodologies in the field.
-My skills include proficiency in programming languages like Python and Java.
-As well as SQL, cloud, big data technologies like Hadoop and Spark.
+I'm a Data Engineer with a background in data and software engineering.
+I'm always learning and exploring new tools and technologies.
+I'm comfortable working with Python, Java, and SQL, and I have experience with big data tools like Hadoop and Spark.
+I also have some knowledge of AI, especially large language models (LLMs).
 </div>

 <h3 align="left">Connect with me :</h3>